Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/09_Containers.md

     fi
     ```

+    These caches are used to store compiled kernels.

 -   It is also essential to tell RCCL, the communication library, which network adapters to use.
     These environment variables start with `NCCL_` because ROCm tries to keep things as similar as
     possible to NCCL in the NVIDIA ecosystem: